-To be eligible for Family Care, Partnership and PACE, an otherwise eligible individual must make the choice to enroll in the MCO that operates the program in which the person intends to enroll.
+An otherwise eligible individual must make the choice to enroll in the MCO that operates the program in which the person intends to enroll.
 The choice to enroll is verified by the signature of the member or the member's legal decision maker on an enrollment form approved by the Department.

-- 6. Medicare Election (Partnership and PACE Only) - a.
+- 6. Medicare Election (Partnership Only) - a.
 To enroll in Partnership, a prospective member who is eligible for Medicare must: - i.
 Enroll in and remain enrolled in all parts of Medicare for which the prospective member is eligible (Medicare Part A, Part B and/or Part D); - ii.
 Enroll in the MCO's Special Needs Plan if the member is eligible; and - iii.
 Obtain all Medicare Part A, Part B and Part D benefits, if eligible, from the MCO's Special Needs Plan. - b.
-To enroll in PACE, a prospective member must: - i.
-Enroll in and remain enrolled in all parts of Medicare for which the prospective member is eligible (Medicare Part A, Part B and/or Part D); - ii.
-Enroll in the MCO's PACE Plan; and - iii.
-Obtain all Medicare Part A, Part B and Part D benefits, if eligible, from the MCO's PACE Plan. - c.
-If a PACE or Partnership member becomes Medicare-eligible after enrollment, the member must enroll in all parts of Medicare for which the member is eligible and must enroll in the MCO's Special Needs or PACE Plan.
+If a Partnership member becomes Medicare-eligible after enrollment, the member must enroll in all parts of Medicare for which the member is eligible and must enroll in the MCO's Special Needs. - 7.
+End Stage Renal Disease (ESRD) (Partnership Only)